Kamilzx/wordle-helptool/README.md

 # Wordle Help Tool

-Before you start, upload the words-alpha.txt, which contains all of the english words.
+Before you start, click on 'Load Words File' and upload the words-alpha.txt, which contains all of the english words.

+### Enter your words same as in the Wordle Game

+## Double Click

+After writing each letter, you can on-click the letter to change its colour to corresponding colors in Wordle Game

-## Certain Letters
+## Green Letters

 These are the letters which positions you are sure of (Green letters in Wordle game)

-## Letters to include
+## Yellow Letters

 These are the letters that you know are in the word, but you don't know the position of (Yellow letters in Wordle game)

 You must input the letter in the same position as in the game.

-## Letters to exclude
+## Any other letters

 Letters you are sure aren't in the word (Gray letters in the Wordle game)

-The position of the letters does not matter.

 ## Top 10 words

-After clicking Apply Filters, on the right side of the panel you'll see 10 most likely answers to your Wordle game basing on your filters.
+On the right side of the panel you'll see 10 most likely answers to your Wordle game basing on your filters.

 ## Clear